-This policy does not preclude an Employee from accessing their rights through their Collective Agreement, the BC Human Rights Code, the Occupational Health and Safety Act or WorkSafeBC as applicable.
+This policy does not preclude an Employee from accessing their rights through their Collective Agreement, the BC Human Rights Code or the Workers Compensation Act as applicable.

 10.0 Appeals

 Exempt Employees may appeal any disciplinary action to the Chief Administrative Officer.
 Union Employees may follow the procedures as prescribed in the applicable Collective Agreement.